 - Pat Nixon Park: It is a recreational park.
 It tributes to the late First Lady Pat Nixon.
-It was made in 1993 to create a state of the public art facility.
+It was made in 1993 to create a state public art facility.
 It is dedicated to her seniors with life-enriching programs, social events, clubs, and services.
-It is all about Pat Nixon’s childhood home that destroyed in 1978 by fire.
+It is all about Pat Nixon’s childhood home that was destroyed in 1978 by fire.

 - Cerritos Olympic Swim and Fitness Center: There are instructional and competitive gym and swimming and indoor recreational for year-round.
 It was used by Olympians for swimming practices.
 It was during the 1984 Summer Olympics in Los Angeles.

 - Community And Neighborhood Parks: There are three parks in this category.
-They are Liberty Park, Cerritos Regional Park, houses the Cerritos Sports Complex, and Heritage Park.
+They are Liberty Park, Cerritos Regional Park, which houses the Cerritos Sports Complex, and Heritage Park.
 There are also 18 neighborhood parks around residential tracts.
-They have an executive golf course and gymnasiums on the Whitney High School and Cerrito’s campuses.
+They have an executive golf course and gymnasiums on the Whitney High School and Cerritos campuses.

 The Cerritos COW:

 It means Cerritos On Wheels.
 It is funded by buses that stop throughout the town.
 This name is a tribute to the Dairy Valley.
 COW connects to the LongBeach Transit, Norwalk Transit, Orange County Transportation Authority, and Los Angeles MTA buses.
 They do overlapping stops on the border of the city.
 You could get Wi-fi access to the bus.